 It is thick and sturdy and shows signs of delicate use, appropriate to it's age.

 There are rope fasteners threaded through the meat of the cover, but they do not attach to closures.
 They simply drape gracefully down the side of the pages.

 Inside the very first page of the book, is an embossed stamp that reads "PEDRO A. VENTALLO TARRASA".

 Pedro Antonio Ventallo was a recognized Spanish pharmacist and author that lived from 1847-1913.

 He is the author of the famous text titled "La Repoblación forestal y el Eucalipto en ella".
 TRANSLATES TO: Afforestation and Eucalyptus in it.

 I believe that Pedro A. Ventallo was the owner and author of this book.
 These are accounts of his research.

 This book was likely a part of Ventallo's collection.
 The embossed stamp inside is evidence of ownership.

 Tarrasa is a city in the east central region of Catalonia, in the province of Barcelona, Spain.

-Pedro Antonio Ventallo was born, lived, worked and died in Tarrasa, Spain.
-This embossed stamp signifies his location at the time the book was collected/ written.
+Pedro Antonio Ventallo lived his life and died in Tarrasa, Spain.
+This embossed stamp signifies his location at the time the book was collected.